UWCS/go2/README.md

 sbt is used as the build tool.
 Use `sbt run` to build and run the server.

 `go2` will attempt to read from the environment variables listed in `Main.scala` to establish a database connection.
-Be sure to configure your development environment with those variables before running.
+Be sure to configure your development environment with those variables before running, which can be done [using a `.env` file](https://github.com/Philippus/sbt-dotenv)

 ## Docker